Obesogens: How Toxic Chemicals Make You Fat and What to Do About It

 - Cut sugar and carbs.
 Technically, your body knows what to do with sugar, and it’s not a lab-created chemical.
 Still, every form of sugar, even fructose from fruit, is another thing that the liver has to deal with.
 Stop the steady stream of sugar so that your liver has the bandwidth to deal with the backlog of environmental toxins.

 - Go organic.
-Organically grown meat and veggies minimize your exposure to obesogens like pesticides, fungicides, antibiotics, artificial hormones, and the big one — glyphosate — which California courts recently ruled as a cause of a plaintiff’s cancer.
+Organically grown meat and veggies minimize your exposure to obesogens like pesticides, fungicides, antibiotics, artificial hormones and quite possibly another big one — glyphosate — which California courts recently ruled as a cause of a plaintiff’s cancer.
 Again, you want less burden on your liver, plus the chemicals that Big Ag uses are known endocrine disruptors.
 If going fully organic is too expensive, focus on animal products and the Environmental Working Group’s Dirty Dozen first.
 Then, switch to organic with the foods your family eats most.

 - Check your cookware.
 Researchers found that a compound in common non-stick coatings called perfluoroalkyls (PFAS) is strongly linked to weight gain, along with things that contribute to excess weight, like hormone imbalances.
 It’s not practical to throw everything out and replace all at once, but your body will clear the toxins more quickly if you opt for stainless steel, enameled cast iron, and ceramic-coated nonstick cookware when you can.
 If your whole set is nonstick (Teflon, or anodized aluminum), pick up one piece that you’ll use most often, and gradually replace your set piece by piece over time.